 Before too long, she was moving furniture to get at all those hard-to-reach places normally hidden from public view.
-That’s when she realized that Nearly had left his nose prints all over the lower pane of the storm door on the front of Edie’s house.
+That’s when she realized that her dog Nearly had left nose prints all over the lower pane of the storm door on the front of Edie’s house.
 While Edie had her favorite chair, Nearly, being a wee cocker spaniel, preferred sitting in the sun streaming in the front of the house as he surveyed the great world beyond his home with Edie.

 As she washed the windows in the front door, knowing full well that her dog would lay down new signatures as soon as she was done, Edie’s gaze drifted out to the porch that wrapped around the northwest corner of her house.
-Some of the accumulated detritus of her autumn cleanup was still there, abandoned when the winter’s first storm hit Carding.
+Some of the accumulated detritus of her autumn cleanup was still there, abandoned when winter’s first storm hit Carding.